Article previously published in the Cutaneous Lymphoma Foundation's Forum Fall 2011 newsletter.

 Clinical trials can offer a promising treatment option for people living with cutaneous lymphoma, especially when a patient finds their disease is unresponsive to therapies that are currently approved by the Food and Drug Administration (FDA).

-Clinical trials are research studies that investigate new or experimental treatments in patients living with a specific disease.1
+Clinical trials are research studies that investigate new or experimental treatments in patients living with a specific disease.

-These studies are not only important because they contribute to the overall knowledge and progress in understanding diseases such as cutaneous lymphoma, but they also play an instrumental role in the development and FDA approval of new therapies.
-Most importantly, a patient may benefit from an investigational treatment they are receiving as part of a clinical trial – they may experience a complete response, see improvement in their quality of life or find relief from symptoms.
-To continue expanding the treatment landscape for cutaneous lymphoma and potentially make a difference in the lives of patients, it’s imperative that individuals living with cutaneous lymphoma participate in clinical trials1.
+Clinical trials are important because they contribute to the overall knowledge and progress in understanding diseases such as cutaneous lymphoma, and they also play an instrumental role in the development and FDA approval of new therapies.
+Very importantly, a patient who participates in a clinical trial may personally benefit from an investigational treatment they are receiving as part of a clinical trial – they may experience a complete response, see improvement in their quality of life or find relief from symptoms.
+To continue expanding the treatment landscape for cutaneous lymphoma and potentially make a difference in the lives of patients, it’s imperative that individuals living with cutaneous lymphoma consider participating in clinical trials.

-There are various types of clinical trials including treatment trials that test experimental therapies or combinations of drugs; prevention trials that look for better ways to prevent disease and/or disease reoccurrence; diagnostic trials that identify better tests for diagnosing a disease; screening trials that work to detect disease; and quality of life trials that aim to improve comfort for individuals with a chronic illness.2 Regardless of the type, all clinical trials follow a defined protocol and are divided into phases:
+There are different types of clinical trials, including treatment trials that test experimental therapies or combinations of drugs; prevention trials that look for better ways to prevent disease and/or disease reoccurrence; diagnostic trials that identify better tests for diagnosing a disease; screening trials that work to detect disease; and quality of life trials that aim to improve comfort for individuals with a chronic illness.
+All clinical trials follow a defined protocol and are divided into phases:

-- Phase I involves a small group of subjects that are initially tested to determine the best method for administering the drug and the appropriate dosage amount;
+- Phase I involves administering a drug to a small group of subjects that are initially tested to determine the best method for administering a drug and the safest dose.

 - Phase IV, or post marketing studies, assess information such as the drug’s risks, benefits and optimal use.